 While we saw no significant differences in the recovery of the community structure or alpha diversity at day 21-post infection, we wondered if perhaps the abundance of only a few OTUs were altered by reconstitution of the adaptive immune system.
 For this analysis we grouped all of the mice that received splenocytes and developed detectable levels of serum IgG at day 26-post infection together and called them IgG positive.
 The mice that only received vehicle and thus had undetectable levels of serum IgG were designated the IgG negative group.
 Using sequence abundance from day 21 post infection samples, LefSe identified 27 OTUs with LDA values greater than 2.
 The ten OTUs with the highest LDA values were primarily enriched in the IgG negative mice (figure 3C).
 OTU 3, which is classified as Akkermansia, had the highest LDA value.
 This OTU was found at a lower abundance in the IgG positive mice compared to the mice IgG negative mice.
 Interestingly another study also observed a decrease in the abundance of Akkermansia following reconstitution of adaptive immunity via adoptive transfer of from wild-type mice into RAG1-/- [32].
 Since our model included pre-treatment with antibiotics and infection with C. difficile we were admittedly surprised to have observed the same trend.
 However, the identified OTUs indicate that restoration of adaptive immunity can and do alter levels of colonization of some gut bacteria taxa.
+Structure of the fecal microbiota before treatment is associated with clearance In both WT and RAG1-/- mice

 To test if the gut microbial community is sufficient to provide clearance of C. difficile rather than transferring splenocytes into the mice, we co-housed RAG1-/- mice with WT mice (figure 4A).
-After a little over a two weeks of co-housing, the two groups of mice had significantly different community structures as demonstrated by the MDS plot of the Bray-Curtis dissimilarities (ANOSIM, p = 0.042, R= 0.1756) (figure 4B).
+After a little over a two weeks of co-housing, the two groups consisting of both wild-type mice into RAG1-/- of mice had significantly different community structures as demonstrated by the MDS plot of the Bray-Curtis dissimilarities (ANOSIM, p = 0.042, R= 0.1756) (figure 4B).
 Following infection we again observed some mice cleared while others remained colonized.
-In this experiment the two cages that cleared were a cage of WT and a cage of RAG1-/- mice.
-Interestingly they were both from the same cohousing group (figure 4A,C).
+In this experiment the two cages were both from the same cohousing group (figure 4A,C).
 At the conclusion of the experiment the two cages that remained colonized had significantly higher levels of C. difficile compared to the mice that cleared (figure 4C).
 Clearance or colonization did not track with genotype but rather co-housing group (figure 4D).
 These results in addition to our previous experiment demonstrate that clearance of C. difficile is independent of adaptive immunity.

+Random Forest feature selection identifies three OTUs crucial for classification of mice that will clear.